A child gets an eye exam after failing a vision screening.

 What is stereo testing during a pediatric eye exam?

-Hayley Klein MD discusses what to do for a failing vision screening
+Hayley Klein MD discusses what to do for a failed vision screening

 If a child is old enough, their doctor will perform a “stereovision,” or depth perception, test to see how well their eyes work together.

-“Even before your child is old enough to speak or name their letters, there are very reliable ways we can check their vision,” CEENTA pediatric ophthalmologist Hayley Klein, MD, said.
+“Even before your child is old enough to speak or name their letters, there are very reliable ways we can check their vision," remarks CEENTA pediatric ophthalmologist Hayley Klein, MD from our Fort Mill office.

 A stereo test can give an enormous amount of information about how the brain uses the two eyes together at the same time.
 In this test, a child is given special glasses and asked to identify which objects in a special booklet appear near and far.